w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 :::: {.columns}
 ::: {.column width=55%}

-**Active metadata** is a way of managing metadata that leverages open APIs to connect all services in your data platform and ferry metadata back and forth.
+**Active metadata** is a way of managing metadata that leverages open APIs to connect all services in your data platform.

 *Active metadata is always on*

-- Automatically and continually collect metadata from various sources and steps of data flow — logs, query history, usage statistics.
+- Automatically and continually collect metadata from various sources and data flows — logs, query history, usage statistics.

 *Active metadata is "intelligent"*:

 - Constantly process metadata to connect the dots and create intelligence from it.
-- E.g., auto-classify sensitive data, automatic suggestions to document a data asset's description, send alerts about critical issues.
+- E.g., auto-classify sensitive data, automatic suggestions to document a data asset's description.

 *Active metadata is action-oriented*